Connect with us

 FA Cup

-Six Premier League teams were dumped from the 2018-19 tournament in the third round.
+Six Premier League teams were dumped from the FA Cup 2018-19 tournament in the third round.
 Most notably, Premier League leaders Liverpool and former champions Leicester City were knocked out of the competition.
 While Liverpool did lose to fellow Premier League club Wolverhampton Wanderers, Leicester had the humiliating experience of losing to League Two team Newport County.

 The FA Cup sees shocks and upsets every year, but some stand out more than others.
 While Newport County’s win was another major underdog victory, it may not get them onto our list of the biggest upsets in FA Cup history.